This page was last updated on 4 February 2025.

 This is not recommended as this can affect supplies in other areas.

-I was previously told that I would potentially need to start a GLP-1 RA at my next appointment, will that still happen?
+I was previously told that I would potentially need to start a GLP-1 agonist soon, will that still happen?

 The new guidelines for healthcare professionals now say that if you meet the NICE guidance criteria for a GLP–1 RA you could be newly prescribed Rybelsus or Mounjaro.
+And now that the supply issues have been resolved your doctor may still want to start a GLP-1.
 If appropriate, your healthcare professional will discuss this at your next diabetes review.

 What are the NICE guidance criteria?